 What happens when the agency chooses a higher priced proposal?
 In bid protest litigation a problem occurs when the contracting agency selects a higher-priced proposal.
 FAR 15.101-1(c) states that when awarding to a higher priced bidder “The perceived benefits of the higher priced proposal shall merit the additional cost, and the rationale for tradeoffs must be documented in the file in accordance with 15.406.

 Approach: If you are contemplating filing a protest challenging how the agency used its proposal evaluation criteria, you must have a very plausible argument to warrant reviewing the agency record.
-A large part of bid protestors fail in this area because the do not balance the agency’s discretion with how it actually violated the solicitation terms or violated allowable procurement methods.
+A large part of bid protestors fails in this area because they do not balance the agency’s discretion with how it actually violated the solicitation terms or violated allowable best value procurement methods.

 - Contractors must propose the strongest position which shows how the agency failed to follow the stated solicitation criteria.